Rosneft: Sanctions

 On 20 March 2014, the United States government sanctioned Rosneft CEO Igor Sechin in response to the Russian government's role in the unrest in Ukraine.
 The sanctions include a travel ban to the United States, freezing of all assets of Sechin in the United States and a ban on business transactions between American citizens and corporations and Sechin and businesses he owns.
 On 24 February 2022, his son Ivan Sechin was also sanctioned by the U.S. On 28 February 2022, Igor Sechin was subjected to travel restrictions and had his assets frozen by the EU.

 Rosneft and many of its subsidiaries have been sanctioned in the past and appear on the Sectoral Sanctions Identification (SSI) List.
 Rosneft was added to the SSI on 16 July 2014, and was sanctioned by the EU on 8 September 2014.

-On 18 February 2020, the US Department of the Treasury's Office of Foreign Assets Control ("OFAC") added Rosneft Trading S.A., a Swiss subsidiary of Rosneft, and its president Didier Casimiro to the Specially Designated Nationals ("SDN") list.
+On 18 February 2020, the US Department of the Treasury's Office of Foreign Assets Control (OFAC) added Rosneft Trading S.A., a Swiss subsidiary of Rosneft, and its president Didier Casimiro to the Specially Designated Nationals and Blocked Persons List (SDN).

 On 22 October 2025, the U.S. imposed further sanctions on Rosneft.